 *There is some conflicting information regarding the original completion date of this work – 1988, 1989, 1998 – see the note further down in this post.

-Just over a year ago I was scanning my eyes around a desolate and dusty corner of the land near the Center for Contemporary Art in Santa Fe.
+On the first day of the new year of 2018, I was scanning my eyes around a desolate and dusty corner of the land near the Center for Contemporary Art in Santa Fe.
 As soon as I spotted the building a wave of excitement and relief poured over me.
 Even though it was only 9:30 in the morning, the New Mexico sun was relentless, so I slid on my sunglasses to cut the glare and get a better look at what I came to see: a boxy adobe-style structure that appeared to be sprouting from a lumpy mound of earth.

 The surrounding carpet of flaxen weeds and grass only amplified the depressing state of the building.
 My hiking boots crunched against the gravel-strewn ground as I approached.
 I was close enough to see the crusty edges of the cracked stucco walls leading up to the entrance and the black wrought iron gate that barred outsiders from entering the building was still erected.

 The padlock securing the gate looked flimsy enough but getting arrested for breaking and entering while on vacation wasn’t something that appealed to me.
 So instead, I got close, squatted down and poked my head as far between the wide-set bars as I could and looked up.

 There it was: a square opening in the dingy white ceiling that perfectly framed a striking patch of blue sky.